bhupendra-25bai10468/ai-ml-project/README.md

 ## 📌 Overview

-This project is a Python-based GUI application that helps users calculate their daily calorie requirements and track their food intake.
-It is designed to solve a real-world problem of managing diet and maintaining a healthy lifestyle, especially for students and individuals who do not actively track their calorie consumption.
+The purpose of this project is to create a Python app that has a GUI, allows users to determine how many calories they should be consuming each day, and allows them to keep track of the food they consume.
+This app was designed for real-world use and is aimed at assisting students who may not be routinely tracking their caloric intake.

 ---

 ## 🎯 Problem Statement

-Many people are unaware of their daily calorie needs and often consume either too much or too little food.
-This leads to unhealthy eating habits and lifestyle issues.
+Many people are not aware of their calorie requirements on a daily basis.
+They either eat more or less.
+This affects their lifestyle and eating habits.

-This project addresses the problem by providing a simple and user-friendly system to:
+This project will solve this problem by giving a simple and user-friendly solution to:

-* Calculate daily calorie requirements
+* Calculate the calorie requirements
-* Track food intake
+* Keep a record of food consumed
-* Monitor remaining calories
+* Keep a record of the remaining calories

 ---

 ## 🚀 Features

-* ✅ Daily calorie calculation based on:
+* ✅ Calculation of calorie requirements on a daily basis by taking into account:

   * Age
   * Weight